syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeViewAdv-Events.md

-     ' Setting the keydata to the newly added node.
+     ' Setting the key data to the newly added node.

      Dim node As TreeNodeAdv = New TreeNodeAdv("Node" & " " & e.KeyData.ToString())